-This includes SAT scores, ACT scores, SAT Subject Test scores, and AP exam scores.
+This includes SAT scores, ACT scores, IB exam scores, and AP exam scores.
 The most important of these are your SAT or ACT scores—in annual surveys, admissions officers consistently rank these test scores among the most important factors for admission.

 - SAT and ACT scores allow for apples-to-apples comparisons of students from different schools with different course offerings and different grade weighting systems.

 - Along with grades, SAT and ACT scores act as filters to identify applicants who are least likely to succeed at the school.
 A particularly low test score can knock an applicant out of the running before the rest of the application is reviewed.

 - The good news: With thorough test prep, you can improve SAT or ACT scores a lot faster than you can improve your GPA.